puutaro/CommandClick/md/developer/js_interface/jsArgs.md

 # JsArgs

 This interfce pass argment to script.
-Mainly, this interface is used with 'BTN' option in `setVariable` .
+Mainly, this interface is used with 'BTN' option in [setVariableTypes](https://github.com/puutaro/CommandClick/blob/master/md/developer/set_variable_types.md) .

 ```js.js